-- 32. The University shall establish Examination Boards to consider results and make recommendations on candidates pursuing schemes leading to awards of the University.
+32. The University shall establish Examination Boards to consider results and make recommendations on candidates pursuing schemes leading to awards of the University.
 In all cases, marks awarded which count towards a degree class or award assessment shall be subject to ratification by the external examiner(s).
-The University operates a two-tier examination board system to ensure consistency in the operation of examination conventions and equity of treatment of Special Circumstances: - (i) Faculties are responsible for the conduct of examinations and assessments within their departments, following the guidelines established at university level and set out in the Academic Quality Handbook.
-A template for examination board minutes is provided by the Academic Registry
+The University operates a two-tier examination board system to ensure consistency in the operation of examination conventions and equity of treatment of Special Circumstances:

-- (ii) Senate Examination Board will consider and confirm all results for taught schemes.
+- (i) Faculties are responsible for the conduct of examinations and assessments within their departments, following the guidelines established at university level and set out in the Academic Quality Handbook.
+A template for examination board minutes is provided by the Academic Registry - (ii) Senate Examination Board will consider and confirm all results for taught schemes.
 The University will appoint an External Reviewer, an experienced member of Registry staff at another university, to oversee the operation of Boards.
-The Senate Examination Board is chaired by a Pro Vice-Chancellor unless the PVC delegates this responsibility to a member of Academic Board - (iii) Departmental and Senate Examination Boards are now conducted virtually (online) using MS Teams.
+The Senate Award Examination Board is chaired by a Pro Vice-Chancellor unless the PVC delegates this responsibility to a member of Academic Board.
+Senate Progression Examination Boards are chaired by the Academic Registrar (unless responsibility is delegated to another senior member of Registry staff) - (iii) Departmental and Senate Examination Boards are now conducted virtually (online) using MS Teams.
 This includes all taught boards, including the research training board.
 Provided there is good reason, in-person attendance at Examining Boards may be possible, for example where External Examiners might still need to travel to Aberystwyth, e.g. to review samples of work that cannot easily be accessed online, observe live performances or art exhibitions, or limited marking and moderation time preventing samples of examination scripts being sent to an External Examiner ahead of an Examining Board meeting.
 Departments should seek approval from the Academic Registrar to hold Examination Boards in person.
 Exam Board meetings may be recorded for the purpose of drafting the minutes.
 The recording must only be retained until the minutes are confirmed.
 Board members will be reminded not to download or retain recordings themselves.